-"Arithmetic and numeracy should be seen as a 'social practice'"Kees Hoogland
+"Functional mathematics and numeracy should be seen as a social practice"Kees Hoogland

 Kees is currently professor and leading the Research group “Mathematical and analytical competences of professionals”.
 He is project leader of the Erasmus+ project "Common European Numeracy Framework", which aims to develop a common framework for numeracy, as an essential competence for citizens in the 21st century.

 - Developments in numeracy, mathematics and statistics education

 - 21st century goals for numeracy, mathematics and statistics education

 - Uses of numeracy, mathematics, and statistics by citizens and professionals